marcbarrio/troposphere_test/README.md

 For big templates like this one we could create a stack of python variables or stack parameters that would manage resource names, ip ranges,... or other important values.
 Inside the Python script (template.py) there are several comments that explain each part and some thoughts.

+NOTE: Since on the exercise it put "share your endpoint" I misunderstood and believed it was only 1 endpoint required.
 # Creating the template

 ## Requirements